 8. One Piece

-Gol D. Roger was the “Pirate King,” but his capture and execution by the World Government completely changed the world.
+Gol D. Roger was the “Pirate King,” but his capture and loss of life by the World Government completely changed the world.
 His last world revealed the existence of One Piece, the greatest treasure in the world, ushering in the Grand Age of the pirates – men who dream of finding One Piece and claiming the unlimited riches and fame that come with the title of Pirate King.
 The story follows 17-year-old Luffy and his crew on a quest to find One Piece and ultimately become the Pirate King.

 This unconventional anime has a promising plot with an engaging cast and lots of fantasy elements that have made it popular over its 1000+ episode length.

-9. Demon Slayer: Kimetsu no Yaiba
+9.fallen angel Slayer: Kimetsu no Yaiba

 Check Out: Must Watch Anime Like My Hero Academia

 Ichigo Kurosaki is a 15-year-old-boy who has an ability to see ghosts/spirits.
-Because of his ability, he is able to meet a female death god (AKA Shinigami) named Rukia Kuchiki.
+Because of his ability, he is able to meet a female god (AKA Shinigami) named Rukia Kuchiki.
 To save his family and friends from unwanted soul-eating spirits (Hollows), Rukia transfers her Shinigami powers to Ichigo.

 As Rukia takes on a human shell, together they solve mysteries involving spirits and Hollows until from the spirit world come two other Shinigami, who explain that it is illegal to transfer Shinigami powers to humans and that Rukia exceeded the time limit to stay in the human world.
-After they sentence her death for breaking the law, Ichigo snaps and swears to everyone he will retrieve Rukia by breaking into the spirit world.
+After they sentence her for breaking the law, Ichigo snaps and swears to everyone he will retrieve Rukia by breaking into the spirit world.